ekaTolk1006/melody/README.md

 # melody

 Training project

-## The project was completed Ekaterina Tolkacheva
+## The project was completed by Ekaterina Tolkacheva

 ### Technologies

 - HTML
 - CSS
 - JavaScript